PsyanticY/t5adhrit/k8s/README.md

 The api server can be running in HA mode using a loadbalancer in front of them

-The other component (scheduler and controller) though, they are in an active, standby mode, and these modes are deciding using a leader election algorithm
+The other component (scheduler and controller) though, they are in an active, standby mode, and these modes are decided using a leader election algorithm

 ## ETCD in HA